ThymonA/TigoAntiCheat/README.md

 `set tigoanticheat.updateidentifiers true` | `true` If a player is banned and joined with new identifiers, those identifiers will banned immediately. | `boolean`
 `set tigoanticheat.bypassenabled false` | `true` All players with `tigoanticheat.bypass` will not be checked or banned. | `boolean`
 `set tigoanticheat.webhook "https://discordapp.com/api/webhooks/.../..."` | Webhook url from discord to log bans there | `string`
+`set tigoanticheat.VPNCheck` | `true` If VPN check needs to be enabled, `false` If VPN check needs to be disabled | `boolean` `set tigoanticheat.VPNKey "UXZyszcyjZ8KYQeDPyfUTs83mj2Nagdd9EVWWtVSk9GJEHpZne=="` | The API key you have from [IPHub](https://iphub.info/) - https://iphub.info/ | `string`

+### VPN Checker
+Because hackers often use a VPN or change their IP after being banned from the server, there is a VPN blocker in TigoAntiCheat.
+This VPN blocker use information from [IPHub](https://iphub.info/).
+To use this VPN blocker you must create an account on [IPHub](https://iphub.info/) and create a (free) API Key.
+After creating an account, you get 1.000 requests every day for free, if you use more then a 1.000 every day then you need to upgrade your free API, you will get charged for this.
+TigoAntiCheat has a built-in IP cache, which means that it stores all IPs from the earlier request.
+The cache is completely empty after restarting the server or TigoAntiCheat resource himself.

 ### License
 MIT License